lgiordani/punch/docs/index.md

 ### VERSION

 This variable is a **list** of version parts, in the right hierarchical order.
-A version part may be just a name, in which case punch build a part made by an integer value starting from `0`.
+A version part may be just a name, in which case punch builds a part made by an integer value starting from `0`.

 ```python
 VERSION = ['major', 'minor', 'patch']